 a.
 The payment method of the agricultural insurance premium, the subsidy of the insurance premium and the upper limit of the subsidy ratio, as well as the assistance, subsidy or incentive for the insurer providing agricultural insurance (Articles 9, 10, 11).

 b.
-Establishment of Taiwan Agricultural Insurance Fund (“the Fund”) for implementation of a risk spreading and management mechanism and stipulation of the activities of and source of fund for the Fund (Articles 12, 13, 14).
+Establishment of the Taiwan Agricultural Insurance Fund (“the Fund”) for implementation of a risk spreading and management mechanism and stipulation of the activities of and source of fund for the Fund (Articles 12, 13, 14).

 c.
 Tax deduction or exemption for donations to the Fund and agricultural insurance business conducted by an insurer and the Fund (Articles 15, 16).